 - Help your child pour paint into the funnel.

-- When the funnel is full, remove the finger and give the funnel a swing.
+- When the funnel is full, have your child remove the finger and give the funnel a swing.

-- Keep the pendulum funnel moving until all the paint has run out of the funnel.
+- Keep the pendulum funnel moving until all the paint has completely dripped out of the funnel.

-- Add a new color to the funnel and keep painting, if desired.
+- Add a new color to the funnel and paint to your heart's content.

-If you like, try balancing a dowel from one chair to another and hang the pendulum funnel from the dowel.
-Proceed as above by adding paint and removing the finger from the spout to release the paint.
-Or instead of paint, consider filling the funnel with colored sand, plain sand or salt, and dry tempera paint mixed together.
-Proceed as above for a different look!
+If you want to try a different way of setting up your paint pendulum, try balancing a dowel from one chair to another and hang the pendulum funnel from the dowel.
+Proceed by adding paint and removing the finger from the spout to release the paint.
+Or instead of paint, consider filling the funnel with colored sand, plain sand or salt, and dry tempera paint mixed together to create a vastly different look!